 The Karen people are enormously proud and protective of their biodiversity and habitat, despite such a troubled history and conservation in this region presents an opportunity to work collaboratively and support the peaceful reconciliation process in Myanmar.

-KWCI’s mission is to provide immediate protection to threatened wildlife populations in Karen State by mitigating poaching and assisting to establish suitable protected status of the forests.
+KWCI’s mission is to support the Karen to provide immediate protection to threatened wildlife populations by mitigating poaching and assisting to establish suitable protected status of the forests.

 Current conservation programs are focused on: